 What to Pack for Splash Pads on Vacation

-Make the visit to a splash pad even more seamless with the right clothes.
+Make the visit to a splash pad, spray pool, water playground, or outdoor water park even more seamless with the right clothes:

-Traveling with kids means carrying extras like a change of clothes and snacks.
+- Backpacks for Family Sightseeing: Vacationing with kids means carrying extras like snacks and a change of comfortable travel clothes.
 Stylish and comfortable backpacks include the Dange Dover Dakota Backpack, with dedicated spots for all of your items; and the Fjallraven Kanken Backpack, which has an easily accessible main compartment and hardwearing fabric, and comes a removable foam seat for comfort on-the-go.

 More from FamilyVacationist: